SeanHwangG/test/computer-science/concurrency.md

 * Spin for wating child taks a long time
 * Use while around wait

+* wait(`condition`, `lock`): release monitor lock for C/V to be signaled
+  * go to sleep and enter waiting queue → reacquire lock when woken up
+* signal / notify(`condition`): Wake one thread from condition variable queue → only one thread doesn’t matter which one
+  * if no thread in the queue, nothing happen
+  * usually safe to wake up threads waiting on CVs at any time
+* broadcast / notifyAll(`condition`): Wake up all thread from condition variable queue
+* Programming language consturct that controls access to shared data, guarantees mutual exclusion
+  * @synchronize in java
+* consists of a mutx and conditional variable

 > Types

 * Hoare monitors (original): leave less to chance